-- (i) The ordinary hours of work for senior teachers, head teachers, assistant head teachers, and teachers shall not exceed 40 per week, to be worked from Monday to Friday inclusive. - (ii) There may, however, be occasions from time to time when employees in positions of leadership are required to work outside or in addition to the ordinary hours of work to fulfil the requirements of their position.
+- (i) The ordinary hours of work for senior teachers, head teachers, assistant head teachers, home based team leaders, and home based visiting teachers shall not exceed 40 per week or 8 per day, to be worked from Monday to Friday inclusive. - (ii) There may, however, be occasions from time to time when employees in positions of leadership are required to work outside or in addition to the ordinary hours of work to fulfil the requirements of their position.
 As salaried employees, there is an expectation that some additional hours will be worked from time to time without additional payment.
 In the case of additional time of one hour or more being required on any one day, either time in lieu, to be taken at a mutually agreed time, or additional payment at the ordinary rate of pay will apply, as agreed between the employer and employee.
 If agreement is not reached as to which will apply, time in lieu will apply.
-Overtime does not apply to employees in positions of leadership. - (iii) In the case of part time employees, the employee shall be paid an hourly rate calculated by dividing the salary for a full time employee by 2080.
+Overtime does not apply to employees in positions of leadership. - (iii) In the case of part time employees, the employee shall be paid an hourly rate calculated by dividing the salary for a full time employee by 2080. - (iv) The specific provisions relating to staff meetings are set out in Part 16.